NSO-developer/ipython-superuser/README.md

 represents the root of the YANG model.
 As seen above, you can use it to navigate anywhere in the YANG.

+If a keypath was given to the ipython cli command, a MAAGIC object named 'path' will be available bound the the keypath provided as input.

 The current transaction object is available as `trans`.
 You can use this object to run a query: